Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 The following are examples of first lines of subroutine declarations:

-SUBROUTINE CMPARE (PARPT) EXIT //COMPARISON FAILS//SUBROUTINE NOARGS
+SUBROUTINE CMPARE (PARPT) EXIT //COMPARISON FAILS//

 Restrictions